a contract binding one party into the service of another

 palpable—he glared at her every time she picked up a spoon or wiped her lips with a linen napkin.

-increase in extent or intensity
+increase in extent

 All she knew was that every breath made the pain